nowling-lab/asaph/tutorials/pca.md

 ```

 ## Outputing PCA Coordiantes
-We will output the PCA coordinates for each sample to make scatter plots.
+We will output the PCA coordinates for each sample for use in the detection, localization, and genotyping steps.
 To output the coordinates:

 ```bash
 $ asaph_pca \